Handsome (band)

 Handsome was an American rock supergroup formed in 1995.
 The group's lineup was singer Jeremy Chatelain, guitarists Peter Mengede (formerly of Helmet), Tom Capone (formerly of Quicksand), bassist Eddie Nappi, and drummer Pete Hines (formerly of Cro-Mags and Murphy's Law).
-Capone would leave the group in 1997, replaced by Donni Campion (formerly of Electric Love Hogs).
+Capone would leave the group in 1997, replaced by Donny Campion (formerly of Electric Love Hogs).
 They released two 7" vinyl singles in 1995, two CD singles in 1997 and one album, Handsome (1997), through Epic/Sony before disbanding.

 History

 Handsome was conceived by Australian guitarist Peter Mengede, who was in the New York band Helmet from 1989 to 1993.
 Mengede was ousted from Helmet by frontman Page Hamilton, due to his dissatisfaction with their songwriting process.
 Mengede envisioned Handsome as being a band where all members would have an equal say.

 By 1995, Mengede had recruited former Quicksand guitarist Tom Capone and former Cro-Mags and Murphy's Law drummer Pete Hines as well as bassist Eddie Nappi and Salt Lake City native Jeremy Chatelain.
-Regarding who came up with their name, drummer Pete Hines said, "Peter [Mengede] did.
+Regarding who came up with their name, drummer Pete Hines said in 1997, "Peter [Mengede] did.
 Tar from Chicago had an album called Handsome that he really liked and he thought it was a cool name.
 I'm psyched about it because all the names from New York are like Sick of It All, Biohazard, all these tough guy kinda names.
 I mean, New York's known for that, and we wanted to have a little tension [surrounding the name]."
+In 2023, Mengede claimed another reason he chose the name "Handsome" was so that the band would alphabetically come before Helmet at record stores.